122 iron arsenide: Synthesis

 One of the important qualities of the 122s is their ease of synthesis; it is possible to grow large single crystals, up to ~5×5×0.5 mm, using the flux method.
 In a nutshell, the flux method uses some solvent in which the starting materials for a chemical reaction are able to dissolve and eventually crystallize into the desired compound.
-Two standard methods show up in the literature, each utilizing a different flux.
+Two standard methods show up in the literature, each using a different flux.
 The first method employs tin, while the second uses the binary metallic compound FeAs (iron arsenide).

 Structural and magnetic phase transition

 The 122s form in the I4/mmm tetragonal structure.
 For example, the tetragonal unit cell of SrFe2As2, at room temperature, has lattice parameters a = b = 3.9243 Å and c = 12.3644 Å. The planar geometry is reminiscent of the cuprate high-Tc superconductors in which the Cu-O layers are believed to support superconductivity.

 These materials undergo a first-order structural phase transition into the Fmmm orthorhombic structure below some characteristic temperature T0 that is compound specific.
 NMR experiments on the CaFe2As2 show that there is a first-order antiferromagnetic magnetic phase transition at the same temperature; in contrast, the antiferromagnetic transition occurs at a lower temperature in the 1111s.
 The high temperature magnetic state is paramagnetic, while the low temperature state is an antiferromagnetic state known as a spin-density-wave.